 You don’t need any special occasion to make this, nor do you need a fancy feast to back it up.
-I adore just ripping a piece off and enjoying it with some sauce or plain.
+I adore just ripping a piece off and enjoying it with some sauce, a bowl of mushroom soup or Pasta e Ceci.
 Yes, it’s that good.

 It’s one of my favorite recipes simply because it can be used in so many ways.
 Plus, it always adds a flair of amazing when it’s included.
 I beg of you, try this bread!
 You’ll be in love, I swear.

 A type of leavened Italian flatbread similar to pizza that is popularly used as a side, snack, or even as sandwich bread.
 Flatbread, in general, can either be unleavened or leavened.
 This means it’s made without yeast or with it.

 What’s really great about this bread is all the delicious toppings you can add to it.
 My favorites are the additions of heirloom tomatoes of course and strong herbs like rosemary.
 Gosh, the smell of that bread once it starts baking will make you weak in the knees.
 Some other divine toppings suggestions below!